Status update

 Investigation findings and background

-• Financial results for FY26-03 Q3 showed operating revenue up 3.8% and profit for the period up 5.1% year-on-year, with cash flow generation stable.
+• Financial results for FY26-03 Q3 showed operating revenue up 3.8% and profit for the period up 5.1% year-on-year, with cash flow generation remaining stable.

 • Amended financial reports and corrections to prior period statements have been filed.